oracle-livelabs/database/heatwave-lakehouse-cdp/configuring-fn/configuring-fn.md

 # Configuring and using OCI Functions to consume streamming data from OCI Streaming Topic.

-# Connect to service connector Hub and trigger the Fn.
-## Introduction
+### Introduction

 This lab focus on creating the Function ,deploying the function script and getting it connected to OCI service connector hub to get automatically triggered once the streaming data falls on the OCI streaming topic.Here the function is used to perform the below tasks :

-a) Connect to OCI streaming topic to receive the data streams.
+- Connect to OCI streaming topic to receive the data streams.

-b) Pass the data stream to ML model API and write the streaming data along with prediction score to Object Storage and MySQL table.
+- Pass the data stream to ML model API and write the streaming data along with prediction score to Object Storage and MySQL table.

-Estimated Time: 75 minutes
+_Estimated Lab Time_: 75 minutes

+### Objectives
+- Create a Function Application
+- Configure and Invoke a Function
+- Create Service Connector

 ### Prerequisites

- Completetion of previous labs.
+- Completetion of the previous labs.
- The OCI Fn is being configured using the tenancy Admin.

 ## Task 1: Create a Function Application

 1. From the OCI services menu click **Policies** under **Identity** , Create "FunctionApplicationPolicies" into the name section and type "Allow functions to work" in the description section.
 Scroll down to the Policy statements section.
 Click the **+ Another Statement**.